Adalab/modulo-3-evaluacion-final-silviaparadag/README.md

 &nbsp;

-## Starting the project 🚀
+## 🎲 | Getting started

-To start the project, download the repository and run the following line in your terminal to install the node modules folder.
+1. To start the project, download or fork the repository.

+2. To install NPM packages & dependencies, run the following line in your terminal:
 ~~~
 npm install
 ~~~

-To be able to view the page in the browser, run:
+3. To be able to view the page in the browser, run:
 ~~~
 npm start
 ~~~

-In the `src` folder you can find the development files of the project In the `docs` folder you can find the files uploaded on GitHubPages
+> **Note** In this project, we can find the following files and folders:
+>- The folder 📂 `src/` is the files of this web page: HTML, SCSS, JavaScript and images.
+>- The folders 📚 `public/` and `docs/`, are generated automatically when we start the project.
+GULP reads the files found in the src/ folder, processes them and then generates them inside `public/` and `docs/`.
+>- Other 📝 files found in the repository root as 'gulpfile.js', 'package.json', etc. are configuration files and we don't need to modify them.
+>-  To publish on GitHub Pages and generate your page for production run the command: `npm run githubpages`

 &nbsp;